-Proposal 2.5-1
+Proposal 2.5-1v2

-Up to one PDCCH-config-MTCH and up to one PDSCH-config-MTCH can be configured via MCCH.
+Up to one CFR for MTCH with PDCCH-config-MTCH/PDSCH-config-MTCH can be configured via MCCH.

-Proposal 2.5-2:
+The CFR for MTCH if configured has the same frequency resources as CFR-Config-MCCH-MTCH.Proposal 2.5-2:

 When the CFR for MCCH/MTCH is configured with the size larger than SIB1 configured initial BWP, a CORESET larger than CORESET#0 can be configured.

+Proposal 2.5-3 (new):

+When the CFR for MCCH/MTCH is configured with the size same as SIB1 configured initial BWP, a CORESET larger than CORESET#0 can be configured.

+Note: it will revert RAN1 agreement of CORESET for Case C

 Collecting views: